tundish/blathnaid/app/tale.rst

 Jack had ceased to greet other travellers on the road, and preferred very much to camp alone.
 As he lay looking up at the stars, he would take out the locket the Blacksmith had made for him, and marvel at how it glowed in the darkness.
 The New Moon was yet two weeks away.
 Plenty of time to deliver a message, thought Jack.
-And as he looked east he spied another glow.
-The bonfires and braziers of the City were only a few hours away now.

 The City
 --------